 Medial branch nerves are the nerves that carry many of the pain messages from your facet joints.

 Radiofrequency medial branch ablation is a type of treatment that is used to relieve this pain.
 It uses radio waves to damage nerves in your neck and/or back so they can no longer send pain messages to your brain.

 Dr. Myers will use a tiny needle to numb the skin where you will get the block.
 Then the block needle is inserted into the numbed area.
 You may feel some pressure, but you should not feel pain.
-Using fluoroscopy (live X-ray) to guide he needle, medicine is injected onto one or more nerves to make them numb.
+Using fluoroscopy (live X-ray) to guide the needle, medicine is injected into one or more nerves to make them numb.

 It takes 20-30 minutes to get the block.
-You can go home afterward with a on day diary to record how much pain you have while at home.
+You can go home afterward with an on the daily diary to record how much pain you have while at home.

-Dr. Myers will use a tiny needle to numbe the skin wehre the RFA need will enter the skin.
+Dr. Myers will use a tiny needle to numb the skin where the RFA need will enter the skin.
 You may feel some pressure.
 Using fluoroscopy, Dr. Myers will send radio waves through the needle for 90 seconds.
 The radio waves heat the nerves, which will damage them.

 It takes 20-45 minutes to get an RFA (nerve burn), depending on how many nerves are heated.
-You will be able to go home within a hour post procedure.
+You will be able to go home within an hour post procedure.